Tañada-Diokno School of Law: History

 The school was founded in 2009 on the principles of human rights and civil liberties by human rights Atty.
 Jose Manuel I. "Chel" Diokno, who is the chairman of the largest human rights group in the Free Legal Assistance Group or FLAG, and classes started in 2010.
 The mission of the school was to create morally grounded and well-rounded individuals ready to serve the oppressed and take a stand on these issues.
 This became the blueprint for all subjects in the school regardless of the selected area of study for each student, which was a first in Philippine legal education.
 The school introduced the practice of using "The Green Notes" to aid students in reviewing for all legal topics in lieu of fraternity and sorority assistance, as such groups were prohibited by the school.
 Student organizations, however, continue to thrive among the students.

 In 2013, the school created the Development Legal Advocacy Center (DLAC), which is the main pillar of its clinical legal education program.

-The first TDSOL batch composed of 46 graduate students, took the bar exam in 2014 and gave the University a 56.5 percent passing rate on its first attempt, which was the highest among private institutions.
+The first COL batch composed of 46 graduate students, took the bar exam in 2014 and gave the University a 56.5 percent passing rate on its first attempt, which was the highest among private institutions.

 In the Academic Year 2016-2017, the school moved to the Rufino Campus in Bonifacio Global City, which houses 17 classrooms run on solar power, an auditorium, an arbitration room, and a moot court.

 In 2019, the school shifted from a thesis Juris Doctor program to a non-thesis Juris Doctor program.
 In 2021, the school became one of the first five law schools that adopted the Revised Model Curriculum mandated by the Legal Education Board.
-It was renamed on February 26, 2022, which was Jose W. Diokno's birth centennial, as the Tañada-Diokno College of Law, now the Tañada-Diokno School of Law, in honor of Diokno and Lorenzo Tañada, both senators, nationalists, and De La Salle high school alumni, while Diokno also took up Commerce and topped the Certified Public Accountants Board Exam in 1940.
+It was renamed on February 26, 2022, which was Jose W. Diokno's birth centennial, as the Tañada-Diokno College of Law, now the Tañada-Diokno School of Law, in honor of Diokno and Lorenzo Tañada, both senators, nationalists, and De La Salle College high school alumni, while Diokno also took up Commerce and topped the Certified Public Accountants Board Exam in 1940.

+In 2024, the law school celebrated a milestone, its 10th graduation on October 15.
+Justice Jhosep Lopez delivered the keynote recognition speech at The Verdure, Henry Sy, Sr. Hall, De La Salle University-Manila.